 Construction of the Keeyask Generation Project (the Project) at Gull Rapids began in July 2014.
+The vast majority of construction activities had been completed by fall 2021.

 The Keeyask Hydropower Limited Partnership (KHLP) was required to prepare a plan to monitor the effects of construction and operation of the generating station on the terrestrial environment.
 Monitoring results will help the KHLP, government regulators, members of local First Nation communities, and the general public understand how construction and operation of the generating station are affecting the environment, and whether or not more needs to be done to reduce harmful effects.

-This report describes the results of the priority habitat and other terrestrial sensitive site monitoring conducted during 2020, the seventh summer of Project construction.
+This report describes the results of the priority habitat and other terrestrial sensitive site monitoring conducted during 2021, the eighth summer of Project construction.
+It also evaluates Project effects on ecosystem diversity during construction.